coryleeio/jekyll-development-environment/README.md

 `$ ./publish`

-Once your happy with your site, upload the dist folder to your favorite hosting provider.
+Once your happy with your site, simply upload the dist folder to your favorite hosting provider.